Application of these Terms and Conditions

 8.2.5 any liability assumed or incurred by the Company or any company within the Group to any other party as a result of carrying out the Client's instructions.

-8.3 If the Client becomes aware of any claims or circumstance which might involve litigation or arbitration concerning the subject matter of the Contract, the Client shall immediately inform the Company.
+8.3 If the Client becomes aware of any claims, complaints, disputes, facts or circumstance which might involve litigation, arbitration or other proceedings in connection to or concerning the subject matter of the contract or fixture or the Services provided, the Client shall immediately inform the Company.

 9. Termination of the Agreement

-9.1 Without prejudice to its other rights of termination in law and to claim damages, the Company shall be entitled to terminate the Agreement with immediate effect and without any liability whatsoever on its part by giving written notice to the Client where:
+9.1 Without prejudice to its other legal and equitable rights of termination in law and remedies and abilities to claim damages, the Company shall be entitled to terminate the Agreement with immediate effect and without any liability whatsoever on its part by giving written notice to the Client where:

-9.1.1 The Client commits any material breach of any term of the Agreement.
+9.1.1 The Client commits a material breach of any term of the Agreement;

-9.1.2 The Client commits any breach whatsoever of the Contract which is capable of being remedied and where the Client fails to remedy the breach within five working (5) days of the receipt of a request in writing from the Company to do so;
+9.1.2 The Client commits any breach whatsoever of the contract or fixture which is capable of being remedied and where the Client fails to remedy the breach within five working (5) days of the receipt of a request in writing from the Company to do so;

 9.1.3 The Client fails in any respect to make payment strictly in accordance with the provisions of Clause 6;